mlochbaum/BQN/commentary/problems.md

 Called dyadically, both functions shuffle cells of the right argument around, which is consistent with other selection-type functions.
 But the monadic case applies to what would be the left argument in the dyadic case.

 ### High-rank array notation awkwardness
 The notation `[]` will be added for high-rank arrays, the same as BQN's lists `⟨⟩` except it mixes at the end.
 It looks okay with BQN strands but clashes with BQN lists.
 At that point it becomes apparent that specifying whether something is a high-rank array at the top axes is kind of strange: shouldn't it be the lower axes saying to combine with higher ones?
-A more concrete point of awkwardness is that literal notations can only form arrays with rank 1 or more: syntax with `<` and `[]` would be complete over non-empty arrays.
+A more concrete point of awkwardness is that literal notations can only form arrays with rank 1 or more, preventing unit arrays from being destructured.
+Syntax with `<` and `[]` would be complete over non-empty arrays.

 ### Assert has no way to compute the error message
 In the compiler, error messages could require expensive diagnostics, and in some cases the message includes parts that can only be computed if there's an error (for example, the index of the first failure).
 However, Assert (`!`) only takes a static error message, so you have to first check a condition, then compute the message, then call Assert on that.
 Kind of awkward, but better than it used to be before one-argument Assert was changed to use `𝕩` for the message.
 The issue generally applies to high-quality tools built in BQN, where giving the user good errors is a priority.